cosmos/cosmos/whitepaper.md

-While the lightning network can also easily extend across multiple independent blockchains to allow for the transfer of _value_ via an exchange market, it cannot be used to assymetrically transfer _coins_ from one blockchain to another.
-The main benefit of the GnuClear network described here is to enable such direct coin transfers.
+While the lightning network can also easily extend across multiple independent blockchains to allow for the transfer of _value_ via an exchange market, it cannot be used to assymetrically transfer _tokens_ from one blockchain to another.
+The main benefit of the GnuClear network described here is to enable such direct token transfers.

 TODO also mention ILP here